Published on 13.04.2022 | Last updated on 24.09.2024

 When it comes to IoT-NTN solutions, Rel-18 is not just completing the work started in Rel-17, but also embarking on certain mobility enhancements.
 The objective is to use Rel-17 terrestrial NB-IoT and eMTC as baseline.

-One of the most important developments in Rel-18 will be to focus on improving the terminal operation within discontinuous satellite coverage.
-IoT satellite constellations shall be likely sparse, i.e. they do not have constant full coverage.
-From a terminal perspective, it means that they shall have intermittent connectivity, which may result in non-optimal performance.
+One of the key developments in Rel-18 will be the focus on improving the terminal operation within discontinuous satellite coverage.
+IoT satellite constellations are likely to be sparse, meaning that they do not have constant full coverage.
+From a terminal perspective, it means that they will have intermittent connectivity.
+This can result in non-optimal performance.

 Magister has developed a system simulator for evaluating 5G NTN solutions and is planning to extend it, such that Release 18 solutions can be evaluated too.
 Get in touch and read more about our services and simulator here!